diff [-bitw] [-c | -e | -f | -h | -n | -u] file1 file2

 An error occurred.

 See attributes(5) for descriptions of the following attributes:

 Editing scripts produced under the –e or –f options are naive about creating lines consisting of a single period (.).

 Missing NEWLINE at end of file indicates that the last line of the file in question did not have a NEWLINE.
-If the lines are different, they will be flagged and output, although the output will seem to indicate they are the same.
+If the lines are different, they are flagged and output, although the output seems to indicate they are the same.